BrandonVolker/Draft-IAM-Customer-Servicing-Portal/README.md

 The following Python code snippet on *cicero-privileged-lambda* is responsible for writing unmask events to CloudWatch logs.
 <img width="1260" height="312" alt="logging snippet" src="https://github.com/user-attachments/assets/ab09aeed-1a35-4fb1-85ab-ff40846654e6" />

 The timestamp, agent UUID, customer ID, agent user group, the ticket ID the agent supplied in the form, and the fields revealed to the agent are visible.
 <img width="1347" height="766" alt="cloudwatch" src="https://github.com/user-attachments/assets/7e63c138-6764-4424-81d6-ce003cc94567" />

 ### Ideal Enhancements ###
+The following are recognized as ideal enhancements to increase the overall security posture of Cicero, but are considered out-of-scope for this IAM lab.

+**Validation of agent-submitted ticket** - The key to JIT access is sufficient validation of the agent-submitted ticket (e.g. CALL# ticket is validated against the system of record for active phone calls).
+**Suspicious activity monitoring** - All user sessions would be monitored for anomalous activity such as multiple requests for sensitive information within a certain timeframe (e.g. 6 requests within a 10 minute period would trigger an alert and/or account lockout).

+## Conclusion ##
+This lab has implemented a few critical IAM access control best-practices such as **role-based access control (RBAC)**, **the principle of least privilege**, and **just-in-time (JIT) access**.
+Agents are assigned to specific Cognito user groups corresponding to their role and each group's permissions are scoped such that agents can view only the customer information required for their role for a limited time duration after they have provided proper justification.
+These controls work together to reduce the blast radius of an account takeover attack.

 ## References ##